-- 1. Create, with a loader if one is available, horizontal surfaces with vertical faces in the top, middle, and bottom third of the stockpile.
-When no equipment is available a shovel may be used to create the horizontal surfaces with vertical faces. - 2.
-Prevent continued sloughing by shoving a flat board in against the vertical face.
+- 1. Create horizontal surfaces with vertical faces in the top, middle, and bottom third of the stockpile with a shovel or loader. - 2.
+Prevent continued sloughing by shoving a flat board against the vertical face.
 Sloughed material will be discarded to create the horizontal surface. - 3.
-Sample from the horizontal surface as close to the intersection as possible of the horizontal and vertical faces. - 4.
-Obtain at least one increment of equal size from each of the top, middle, and bottom thirds of the pile. - 5.
-Combine the increments to form a single sample.
+Obtain sample from the horizontal surface as close to the intersection as possible of the horizontal and vertical faces. - 4.
+Obtain at least one increment of equal size from each of the top, middle, and bottom thirds of the pile.

+5. Combine the increments to form a single sample.

-Method B - Fine Aggregate (Alternate Tube Method):
+Method C - Alternate Tube Method (Fine Aggregate)

 - 1. Remove the outer layer that may have become segregated. - 2.
 Using a sampling tube, obtain one increment of equal size from a minimum of five random locations on the pile. - 3.
-Combine the increments to form a single sample.

-Note 3: Sampling at stockpiles should be avoided whenever possible due to problems involved in obtaining a representative gradation of material.
+Combine the increments to form a single sample. - Note 3: Obtaining samples at stockpiles should be avoided whenever possible due to problems involved in obtaining a representative gradation of material.

-- On forms approved by the Department
+- On forms approved by the agency

 - Date

 - Time

-- Location, source and sampling method
+- Sample ID

+- Location

 - Quantity represented

+This page intentionally left blank.
 ATM 303 Reducing Samples of Aggregates to Testing Size

-Following are guidelines for the use of WAQTC FOP for AASHTO T 248 by the State of Alaska DOT&PF.
+Following are guidelines for the use of WAQTC FOP for AASHTO R 76 (Aggregate 10-1 (16), published October 2017) by the State of Alaska DOT&PF.

 - 1. When determining the correct number of chutes, the chutes will be a minimum of 1.5 times larger than the largest particle, utilizing the maximum even number of chutes possible. - 2.
 AASHTO T 248 Method C may also be used for Fine Aggregate. - 3.
-The check for effective reduction applies to the final split.
+The check for effective reduction applies to each split.

-REDUCING SAMPLES OF AGGREGATES TO TESTING SIZE WAQTC FOP FOR AASHTO T 248
+REDUCING SAMPLES OF AGGREGATES TO TESTING SIZE FOP FOR AASHTO R 76

-This procedure covers the reduction of samples to the appropriate size for testing in accordance with AASHTO T 248.
+This procedure covers the reduction of samples to the appropriate size for testing in accordance with AASHTO R 76-16.
 Techniques are used that minimize variations in characteristics between test samples and field samples.
 Method A (Mechanical Splitter) and Method B (Quartering) are covered.

-This FOP applies to fine aggregate (FA), coarse aggregate (CA), and mixes of the two, and may also be used on soils.
+This FOP applies to fine aggregate (FA), coarse aggregate (CA), and mixes of the two (FA / CA), and may also be used on soils.